"My work is elemental, with a focus on nature and the forces

 After finishing his formal training in 1990 (University of Regina, Master of Fine Arts.)
 Steve practiced as a metal sculptor in the very formalist setting of Edmonton.
 Eventually he gave in to his love of drawing and representation and was seduced by the immediacy and challenges of oil paint.
 He began exploring the medium full time in 1995.

-Steve has exhibited extensively and his paintings can be found in numerous private and public collections throughout North America, Hong Kong and Europe.
+Steve has exhibited extensively and his paintings can be found in numerous private and public collections throughout North America, China and Europe.

 He is also a well-known western Canadian singer-songwriter with a number of recordings that have received critical acclaim.
 He and his band "The Lokels" perform regularly and can be heard on the radio airwaves from commercial to college to frequencies in between.
 He has also dabbled in films, one of which was purchased by the arts and entertainment channel Bravo! in 2007.

 Steve and his family live in the small Southern Alberta town of Vulcan.